Skip to main content

 How it shows up on video

-The front foot lands hard and the body's center of mass drives forward well before the hips begin rotating, leaving the back leg straightened and disconnected rather than staying flexed and loaded through contact.
+The front foot lands hard and the body's center of mass drives forward well before the hips begin rotating.
+This leaves the back leg straightened and disconnected rather than staying flexed and loaded through contact.

 Common mistakes